peteroupc/CBOR/README.md

    The format is intended to be human-readable, not machine- parsable, and the format may change at any time.
 - Write(System.IO.Stream): Writes this CBOR object to a data stream.
+- Tag - Returns this object's tag, or 0 if it has no tag.
+- obj[int] - Gets or sets a value in this CBOR array.
+Valid only for arrays.
 - CBORObject.Write(object, System.IO.Stream) - Writes an arbitrary object in
   the CBOR format to a data stream.
 Not all objects are supported; for unsupported types, throws ArgumentException.